A Global Guide to Pet Relocation Costs

 For the most part, this article will be looking at cats and dogs, so if you’re looking for costs of a more exotic animal, please contact your vet or local pet transport agency.

-There are a growing number of companies that specialise in successfully relocating pets around the world and assist you from start to finish, so it’s worth taking a look around and seeing what services are available to you.
+There are a growing number of companies that specialise in successfully relocating pets around the world and they will assist you from start to finish, so it’s worth taking a look around and seeing what services are available to you.

 These agencies organise everything from paperwork to airport transfers, ensuring the process is stress-free and your pet is as comfortable as possible.
 The cost of each travel agent varies depending on what country you’re going to and the size of your pet.
 With reliable and established UK based agencies, you could expect the following costs: